ByFood is a platform for Japanese food experiences, restaurant reservations in Japan, and much more.

 By sharing Japanese food culture with the world, byFood strives to bring locals and travelers together, help small businesses, and celebrate authentic Japanese cuisine.
 Combining hands-on food experiences with our extensive and comprehensive articles and videos, we hope to encourage adventurous eating and savvy traveling in Japan.

-Launched in January 2018 by Serkan Toso, byFood began as “Tokyo by Food,” a food platform that provided experiences like food tours and cooking classes to foreign visitors in Japan.A lifelong volunteer interested in solving social issues, Serkan integrated a donation system into his business model, giving 10 lunch meals to children in Cambodia for each person who participated in an experience through the platform.
-As a result, Tokyo by Food was chosen as one of the top social initiatives from around the world by One Young World in April 2018.
+Launched in January 2018 by Serkan Toso, byFood began as “Tokyo by Food,” a booking platform for food experiences in Tokyo.A lifelong volunteer interested in solving social issues, Serkan integrated a donation system into his business model, pledging to give 10 school lunches to children in Cambodia for each person who booked a food experience.
+In recognition of this commitment, Tokyo by Food was chosen as one of the world’s top social initiatives by One Young World in April 2018.

-Serkan soon realized that he wasn’t alone in his goal of improving the lives of children worldwide through his food business.
-He found a kindred spirit in the founder of a similarly charitable Japanese business, Tablecross, which also happened to donate lunch meals to children in developing countries.
-Shaped by early experiences witnessing poverty while traveling abroad in Indonesia, Kaoru Joho, CEO of Tablecross, was an early proponent of the CSV (Creating Social Value) company model in Japan, as well as a self-made businesswoman.
-Together, Serkan and Kaoru realized the combined potential of their two businesses to help even more children and decided to merge.
-Tablecross, tackling the Japanese market, and byFood, focusing on the inbound foreign market, could then go global.
+At the same time, Kaoru Joho, CEO of Tablecross Inc., was developing a similarly charitable Japanese business: a restaurant reservation app which also donated school lunch meals to children in developing countries.
+Shaped by early experiences witnessing poverty while traveling in Indonesia, Kaoru was an early proponent of the CSV (Creating Shared Value) company model in Japan.
+Together, Serkan and Kaoru realized the combined potential of their two businesses to effect positive change and decided to merge.